A representation of range decreasing group homomorphisms: Background and results

-\begin{cor} Let $f: \fvg \to G$ (respectively $f: \fcvg \to G$) be a map.
-The following statements (a) and (b) are equivalent. \begin{itemize} \item[(a)] The map $f$ is a group homomorphism, and there exists $\vb \in V$ such that $f(x)=x(\vb)$ for all elements $x$ in the cosets $[x_0]$ that contain non-surjective elements $x_0$.
+\begin{cor} Let $V$ and $G$ be as in Theorem \ref{general}, and let $f\colon \fvg \to G$ (respectively $f\colon \fcvg \to G$) be a map.
+Then the following statements are equivalent. \begin{itemize} \item[(a)] The map $f$ is a group homomorphism, and there exists $\vb \in V$ such that $f(x)=x(\vb)$ for all $x$ in every coset $[x_0]$ with $x_0$ non-surjective.
 In this case, $f$ is automatically range decreasing.